Thinking of operating your own business?

 Will I have standard terms of trade?

 Many businesses often forget to create a standard set of terms and conditions.
-Having standard terms and conditions can be important because it can limit your liability in certain respects and improve your chances of recovering your fees.
+Having standard terms and conditions can be important because it can limit your liability in certain respects and improve your chances of recovering your fees for services rendered or the cost of goods supplied.

 If it’s worth doing then it should be worth doing right.